abasher423/health-tracker/README.md

 To ensure that only authenticated users can access certain API endpoints and protect sensitive data, I utilized the [Authorize] attribute in my API endpoints.
 By applying this attribute, only users with valid JWT tokens can access the protected routes.
 This helps maintain the confidentiality and integrity of the data exchanged between the client and the server.

 Overall, the implementation of security and authentication measures in HealthTracker reflects my commitment to safeguarding user information and maintaining a secure environment for handling sensitive health data.

+## Design Patterns

+### Command Query Responsiblity Segregation (CQRS)

+I have decided to use and implement CQRS to build Health Tracker to leverage the advantages and capabilities this pattern has to offer and resolve the issues it aims to address.
+I decided to use CQRS to reap the rewards of the following benefits:

+- Single Responsibility: Commands and queries have only one reason to change.
+They are either changing the state of a resource or retrieving from a datasource.
+- Decoupling – The Command or Query is completely decoupled from its handler, giving you a lot of flexibility on the handler side to implement it the best way you see fit.
+- Scalability – The CQRS pattern is very flexible in terms of how you can organize your data storage, giving you options for great scalability.
+You can use one database for both Commands and
+- Queries.
+You can use separate Read/Write databases, for improved performance, with messaging or replication between the databases for synchronization.
+- Testability – It is very easy to test Command or Query handlers since they will be very simple by design, and perform only a single job.